LOCATION, LOCATION, LOCATION

 Think about the performance of the fitting across its life by looking at total cost of ownership (TCO).
 TCO takes into account the purchase price and the cost to run the fitting over a nominal period.

-5 year warranty period and 6,000 hours per annum (30,000 hours) is used as the nominal project life, to work out a total cost of ownership for that period.
+In the table to the left, a 150W Ecopoint High Bay, using optics, is compared to a 200W low-end competitor product.
+The Ecopoint 5 year warranty period and 6,000 hours per annum (30,000 hours) is used as the nominal project life, to work out a total cost of ownership for that period.
 This enabled us to compare the economics on the two products.
 The Ecopoint fitting has a higher initial cost, but costs less to run over the lifetime of the fitting, making it a better economic choice, as well as a better choice on specification.
 The $180 difference in price between TCO's for the two products will also make a significant impact to the overall cost when purchasing a large number of fittings.